 No matter which browser you choose, it will have its own private browsing feature.
 It does offer you some privacy, but it is possible to trace private browsing data with some tools.
-You should think twice when make a choice as some tool may cause security issues.
+You should think twice when making a choice as some tools may cause security issues.

-If you want to know how to check deleted history on iPhone, KidsGuard Pro is the most suitable option in our eyes.
+If you want to know how to check deleted history on iPhone, KidsGuard Pro for iOS is the most suitable option in our eyes.
 You can track many files on someone's iPhone without any hassle.
-Go ahead and create your free KidsGuard Pro account and explore all of its amazing features below.
+Go ahead and create your free KidsGuard Pro for iOS account and explore all of its amazing features below.